‘Manipulative’ ministry's controversy deepens as former members speak out

 “If I leave, I don’t have any friends outside the church, I don’t have anyone.
 I was really scared to leave,” she said, describing a situation where she once confided in a family member.

 After leaving, she said she experienced nightmares, paranoia and depression that became so severe she contemplated suicide.
-Another former member once called an ambulance to check on her.
+Another former member once called the police to check in on her.
 She said it was a combination of feeling shunned and losing her support system.

 Dudrey said that the fear of losing the family he had developed through the church lingered over him as he contemplated leaving, because they had been the only people he had been allowed to spend time with during his membership.